 The goal with this hardening technique is to always keep an eye out to make sure your systems are up-to-date with the latest available version.
 Even though you need to perform regression testing before rolling out updates, excessive delays can prove to be a dangerous strategy.

-Manage and automate your system hardening – with a single tool
+Manage and automate hardening with a single tool

 That’s where Rudder comes in.
-Rudder not only deploys these rules on your systems, it also makes sure they are continuously applied: see for yourself.
+Rudder not only deploys these rules on your systems, it also makes sure they are continuously applied from audit to remediation: see for yourself.